 TITAN is an ex-stock masonry support solution comprising a front-loaded shelf angle, brackets, lock washers, shims and bolts.
-This solution provides structural engineers with an excellent alternative to Welded Masonry Support.
+This solution provides structural engineers with an alternative to Welded Masonry Support.
 The front-fit loading of the masonry support shelf facilitates ease of installation, while the bracket system is designed to accommodate typical build tolerance onsite, ensuring accurate installations.

 Brackets, shelf angle and lock washers are manufactured from either 304/304L Austenitic Stainless Steel (1.4301/1.4307) or 316/316L (1.4401/1.4404) on request.
 Thermal shims are manufactured from A1 fire-rated composite material and stainless steel shims of various thicknesses are available on request.
-The material content of the system is optimised to ensure the most economical solution is designed.